slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - True experts recognize the limits of what they know and what they do not know.
 If they find themselves outside their circle of competence, they keep quiet or simply say, “I don’t know.”
 - Without a demonstrably immense superiority in skill over the novice, there can be no true experts, only laypeople with imposing credentials.

-> *'Pros are just amateurs who know how to gracefully recover from their mistakes.' -- Kevin Kelly*
 > *'The chess grand master considers no more moves than does the expert; he just knows which ones to look at.' -- Robyn Dawes*
 The better players did not examine more possibilities, only better ones — just as Capablanca had claimed.
 The expert relies not so much on an intrinsically stronger power of analysis as on a store of structured knowledge.
 Ericsson argues that what matters is not experience per se but “effortful study,” which entails continually tackling challenges that lie just beyond one’s competence. (out of confort zone)!!
 -->